-The 2023-2027 colposcopist reaccreditation round will open on 1 September 2024 and it is expected that around 1,400 BSCCP accredited colposcopists will complete the online reaccreditation process to maintain their competence.
+The 2023-2027 colposcopist reaccreditation round opened on 1 September 2024 and approx 1,400 BSCCP accredited colposcopists have completed the online reaccreditation process to maintain their competence.

 Website and Information Technology

 The BSCCP is committed to working alongside two companies, Moresoda and Synergy, to maintain the BSCCP website for its members.
 The site consists of a Craft CMS (Content Management System) which functions in synchronisation with a Totara LMS (Learning Management System).